d3ska/d3ska.github.io/_posts/2021-09-05-java-equals()-and-hashCode()-contracts.md

 This method returns a number of the int type, which is used to assign a given object to a group.
 Thanks to the hashCode method, we are able to divide all possible instances of a given class into separate groups.
 Each of these groups is represented by a number returned by the hashCode method.

 **The hashCode method is used by collections such as HashSet, HashMap to ensure data consistency of these data sets.
-Without overrwritten those two methods, those collections wouldnt work properly.
+Without overridden those two methods, those collections wouldnt work properly.
 Without replacing these two methods, these collections would not behave properly.**